andrew/ultimate-awesome/README.md

 - [awesome-macos](https://github.com/albertodesi/awesome-macos) - My personal list of awesome software for macOS.
 - [awesome-meetups-video](https://github.com/alfiesal/awesome-meetups-video) - A list of interesting conference talks and great videos about Software Development.
 - [awesomestardew](https://github.com/annesoares/awesomestardew) - A list of great things made by the community for the game Stardew Valley.
+- [awesome-ai](https://github.com/artemshar/awesome-ai) - Curated list of AI tools, platforms, and resources for developers, creators, and businesses.
 - [awesome-barcelona](https://github.com/arturh/awesome-barcelona) - Awesome resources to move to and live in Barcelona.
 - [awesome-gdpr-services](https://github.com/asmaier/awesome-gdpr-services) - A curated list of GDPR compliant services (and software tools).
 - [awesome-nexa](https://github.com/avasdao/awesome-nexa) - A curated list of TOP resources actively supporting the Nexa blockchain and its growing ecosystem.